Initiating the Process for Institutional Accreditation

-A degree-granting institution located in New York State that has met all the requirements of the Board of Regents and the Commissioner of Education, acting as a State approval agency, may apply to the Regents and the Commissioner for institutional accreditation by them, acting in their capacity as a nationally recognized institutional accrediting agency.
+An authorized degree-granting institution located in New York State may apply to the Regents and the Commissioner for institutional accreditation, acting in the Board’s and the Commissioner’s capacity as a nationally recognized institutional accrediting agency.
 Institutional accreditation by the Regents and the Commissioner establishes eligibility to participate in Title IV programs available under the Higher Education Act of 1965, as amended.

-An institution will not be considered for institutional accreditation for purposes of establishing eligibility for Title IV participation until it can document success with respect to student achievement in relation to the institution’s mission, including, as appropriate, consideration of graduation rates and, as appropriate, State licensing examination scores and job placement rates in accordance with the standards of quality for institutional accreditation set forth in §4-1.4 of the Rules of the Board of Regents.
-If the institution has not graduated at least one class, it must demonstrate how it will meet the standards.
+An institution will not be considered for institutional accreditation until it can document success with respect to student achievement in relation to the institution’s mission, including, consideration of graduation rates, job placement rates and State licensing examination scores, as appropriate and in accordance with the standards of quality for institutional accreditation set forth in §4-1.4 of the Rules of the Board of Regents.

 The applicant institution is encouraged to review closely all materials related to accreditation before deciding to pursue accreditation by the Regents and the Commissioner.
 Having done so, it sends a letter of interest to: